-Passing urine may hurt some during the first day, but this doesn’t usually last longer than a day or so.
+Passing urine may hurt during the first day, but this does not usually last longer than a day or so.

 Holding and caring for your new infant is exciting and makes up for the long journey of your pregnancy and the pain and discomfort of labor.
 Nurses and breastfeeding specialists are available to answer questions and help you.

-Keeping the baby in the room with you helps you to bond with your new family member.
+Keeping your baby in the room with you helps you to bond with your new family member.
 If the baby must go to the nursery for health reasons, take advantage of this time and rest as much as you can.
-Taking care of a newborn is a full time job and can be tiring.
+Taking care of a newborn is a full-time job and can be tiring.

-Some woman feel sad or an emotional letdown after delivery.
-These feelings are not uncommon and are nothing to feel ashamed of.
+Some woman feel sadness or an emotional letdown after delivery.
+These feelings are not uncommon and are nothing to feel ashamed about.
 Talk with your health care provider, nurses, and partner.